orezGIT/Database-Project/README.md

 # DataBase Project
-A Hospital database designed to register patients and book appointments to see a doctor
+A hospital database designed to register patients, manage doctor appointments, and create a food service database with the ability to write and execute queries for data retrieval and analysis.
+A